 Typical N.P.K. analysis is 0.7.
 0.3.
 0.6

-The nutrient value is relatively small and depends largely on factors like the type of bedding material, if any, the food source and type, age and condition of the animal and the handling and storage of the manure will all have a big impact on the nutrient content.
+The nutrient value is relatively small and depends largely on factors like, the type of bedding material, if any, the food source and type, age and condition of the animal and the handling and storage of the manure.
+Just the same as with other animal manure fertilizers all these factors will have a big impact on the nutrient content.

 If done properly, composting kills parasitic eggs and larvae and destroys weed seeds.
 The end product of composting is a dark, crumbly soil with a fresh, earthy smell.